Open Accessibility Menu

 Finding Answers for Cancer Patients

 A cancer diagnosis can be overwhelming and scary.
 You want to know the extent of the disease and what your options are for treatment.
-A positron emission tomography (PET) / computerized tomography (CT) can assist your health care provider in finding out the answers to these important questions.
+A PET/CT scan (positron emission tomography and computerized tomography) can assist your healthcare provider in finding answers relative to the extent of the disease and treatment options.

 • Determine the extent of disease